 Meanwhile, snow is coming down in Portland.
 I actually haven’t seen this much snow in the city since my first winter here, back in 2008.
 It’s beautiful, but I’m keeping my fingers crossed that it doesn’t impact my early morning flight to Kentucky today.
 I have some buffer room to get there, as my seminar doesn’t start until Saturday morning, but the less hiccups, the better.
 Really though, I kinda wish the snow would have held off until next week, but it is what it is.
 The same can be said about this head cold that I got too.
 Quite the combo to get right before a weekend of travel, but I guess it makes it that much more of an adventure (well, minus the being sick part)

 - ~1 lb bulk Italian chicken sausage

-- 1 Tbsp grass-fed butter, separated
+- 1 Tbsp grass-fed butter or ghee, separated

 - 1 large or 2 small/medium zucchini, noodled with a spiralizer (straight blade attachment)

 - 3 Tbsp blanched almond flour

 - Sea salt and black pepper to taste

 - Extra virgin olive oil for drizzling, optional

 - Melt 1/2 tbsp of grass-fed butter or ghee in a large pan over medium heat.
 Once melted, add the chicken sausage.
 Continue to cook, stirring occasionally and breaking up large chunks with a spatula.

 - Once sausage is browned, after 5-7 minutes or so, transfer to a large serving bowl and set aside.